Product set growth in virtual subgroups of mapping class groups: Growth in acylindrically hyperbolic groups

-This is a wide class of groups, which includes hyperbolic groups (that are not virtually cyclic), most mapping class groups, most right-angled Artin groups, and Out($F_n$).
+This is a wide class of groups, which includes (non-virtually cyclic) hyperbolic groups, most mapping class groups, most right-angled Artin groups, and Out($F_n$) for $n\geqslant 2$.
 See the appendix of \cite{Osin2016} for a more complete list.

-In Section 3.2 we will be interested in the acylindrically hyperbolic groups that have an acylindrical action on a quasi-tree.
-By a result of Balasubramanya, this is in fact the entire class of acylindrically hyperbolic groups.
+In Section 3.2, we will be interested in the acylindrically hyperbolic groups that have an acylindrical action on a quasi-tree.
+By a theorem of Balasubramanya, this is in fact the entire class of acylindrically hyperbolic groups.
+This means that any result for groups acting acylindrically on quasi-trees can automatically be applied to every acylindrically hyperbolic group, which helps motivate Section 3.2.

 \begin{thm} \emph{\cite{Balasubramanya2017}} Every acylindrically hyperbolic group admits a non-elementary acylindrical action on a quasi-tree. \end{thm}